nikki93/boot-expo/README.md

-I highly recommend the first 3 sections of the [Modern ClojureScript tutorial](https://github.com/magomimmo/modern-cljs) to learn about using Boot for ClojureScript if you aren't already familiar with it.
+I highly recommend the first 3 sections of the [Modern ClojureScript tutorial](https://github.com/magomimmo/modern-cljs) to learn about using Boot with these tasks for ClojureScript for the web.
+The `boot.build` file for this Expo project is essentially the same as that for a web ClojureScript project.

 ## Files

 - `main.js` is the JavaScript entrypoint of the Expo application.
-Sets up remote loading of JavaScript files for the Google Closure Library (used by ClojureScript to load compiled JavaScript sources) to call into and initializes a root React component that waits for a root component from ClojureScript.
+Sets up remote loading of JavaScript files for the Google Closure Library (used by ClojureScript to load compiled JavaScript sources) to call into, maps module names for `(js/require ...)` to work in ClojureScript and initializes a root React component that waits for a root component from ClojureScript.
+This file contains all the magic, the rest of the project is like a normal Expo app or a normal ClojureScript web app.
 - `src/cljs/boot_expo/core.cljs` contains a minimal ClojureScript React Native app that uses React Native directly without any wrappers.
 - `target/` is where all of the ClojureScript build output will go.
   `target/main.js` will be the entrypoint of the ClojureScript compiled part of the app.
 - `build.boot` is the Boot file containing build tasks.
 The `dev` task starts a development environment with reloading and a REPL.
-It also edits the `target/main.js` file output by the ClojureScript compiler to be loadable (the normal output relies on the browser DOM).

 ## Running in development mode